 As a church in the historic Anglican tradition, all of our services are "traditional" in the sense that they follow a set pattern and rhythm of worship.
 We follow the seasons of the church year and have Holy Communion in every service.
 This means that our worship is what most would call liturgical—meaning that when we worship we come to “work as a people” (liturgy means “work of the people”) as we honor God.

 This ancient worship order is expressed through several different worship styles:

 The 7:45 AM Contemplative Service is a little more scaled back with moments of quiet, less music and a shorter sermon.
-The service lasts about 45 minutes and appeals to early risers and those who prefer a more intimate and reflective time of worship.
+The service lasts about 45 minutes, includes communion, and appeals to early risers and those who prefer a more intimate and reflective time of worship.
 Despite the shorter duration, it feels more spacious with only a few dozen regulars in the large sanctuary.
 There is no childcare for this service.

 The 9:00 AM Traditional Service includes the most traditional liturgical elements including vestments, processional hymns on the organ and other choir arrangements.
 There is typically a choral offertory anthem followed by praise choruses during communion.
 This service appeals to many families who enjoy a vibrant expression of liturgical worship.

 The 11:00 AM Contemporary Service takes the four basic movements of the worship liturgy (Gathering, Word, Table and Sending) and presents them in a contemporary style.
 Music in this service is led by a band and many parts of the service are done in varying and creative ways.